riak-synrc/pbkdf2/share/docs/rst/ssl.rst

 ==================

 CouchDB |version| supports SSL natively.
-All your secure connection needs can now be served without the need set and maintain a separate proxy server that handles SSL.
+All your secure connection needs can now be served without needing to setup and maintain a separate proxy server that handles SSL.

 SSL setup can be tricky, but the configuration in CouchDB was designed